 You can also recall books from your library account.
 This is particularly helpful if books are in high demand.
 If a book is recalled, the person who has the book on loan receives an email letting them know that they should return the book within three days.
 You will receive an email when the book become available.
 The overdue charge for books with a recall or hold is 50p per day and for DVDs with a recall or hold is £1.00 per day.

 We are always extremely happy to receive recommendations of titles from students or Fellows, including for additional copies of textbooks.
-To request a book, please complete the online recommendation form on the College intranet, or fill out a paper form by the self-issue machine.
+To request a book, please complete the online recommendation form, email the library or fill out a paper form by the self-issue machine.
 We submit recommendations to the relevant Director of Studies for approval prior to purchase, and aim to acquire recommended books as quickly as possible.